 Before discussing filing details, realize, if you have money in a foreign institution over $10k, then you need to disclose your foreign accounts in Part III of Schedule B. Furthermore, you will need to fill out form TD F90-22.1 (prior to 2013).
 However, for 2013 or later use FinCEN Form 114.
-This is not to be sent in with a tax return as it is sent to a different address (on form).
+This is not to be sent in with a tax return as it is sent to a different address (on the form).
 For more information from the IRS, go here.

 Most of the time you will not have to pay any taxes unless you still report income after taking into account the Foreign Earned Income Exclusion as well as the Foreign Housing Exclusion.
 You can deduct up to $95,100 for 2012 (if single), $92,900 for 2011, with the Foreign Earned Income Exclusion.
-In addition, the Foreign Housing Exclusion allows you to deduct any housing payments (made by you or your employer) if you were there for a year (Bona Fide Residence Test) or you were abroad (in many countries) at least 330 days in a 12 month consecutive period (Physical Presence Test).
+In addition, the Foreign Housing Exclusion allows you to deduct any housing payments (made by you or your employer) if you were there for a year (Bona Fide Residence Test) or you were abroad (in many countries) at least 330 days in a 12-month consecutive period (Physical Presence Test).
 You can deduct no more than 16% of the Foreign Earned Income Exclusion.
-To claim the these exclusions IRS Form 2555 (Foreign Earned Credit) must be filled out and attached to your 1040.
-If you do not have an housing exclusion to note then IRS Form 2555-EZ can work .
+To claim these exclusions IRS Form 2555 (Foreign Earned Credit) must be filled out and attached to your 1040.
+If you do not have a housing exclusion to note then IRS Form 2555-EZ can work.

 Working Abroad Tax Recommendations

 - Do not delay because the longer you wait, the worse penalties can get.
 It is NEVER too late to file a return.

 - Use a tax professional as the forms can get complex and time-consuming.
 You are usually better off with a tax pro because they can help make sure not only you fill out all required forms correctly but you get the biggest deductions.